High School Academics

 |INTERNATIONAL CURRICULUM||FRENCH-AMERICAN CURRICULUM|

-Projects assigned in the ninth-grade build upon the skills developed in the sixth, seventh, and eighth grade art curricula; the principles of art are reviewed as students are introduced to more materials and techniques.
-Some assignments provide students with only a few rules pertaining to theme, size, and attention to detail or three-dimensional appearance, thereby fostering the students’ artistic license and requiring students to pursue their own vision.
+Projects assigned in the ninth grade build upon the skills developed in the sixth, seventh, and eighth grade art curricula; the principles of art are reviewed as students are introduced to more materials and techniques.
+Some assignments provide students with only a few rules pertaining to theme, size, and attention to detail or three-dimensional appearance, thereby fostering the students’ artistic license and requiring them to pursue their own vision.
 Other projects, such as a large still-life, are a culmination of the study of composition, light and shading, perspective, and the rendering of three-dimensional forms.
-This course is taught in English and is mandatory for all ninth graders.
+This course is taught in English and mandatory for all ninth graders.

-Art Option 9 (elective)
+Art Option 9 (Elective)

 The program is organized around four core topics.
 In the Human Diversity and Unity topic, students study the origin of an individual’s characteristics, the origin of human diversity, chromosomes, and genetic information (DNA).
-The topic on Human Evolution and History of the Earth focuses on the early formulation of the theory of evolution of living things through geologic time (genetic explanations, natural selection, mass extinctions, classification of living things).
+Human Evolution and History of the Earth focuses on the early formulation of the theory of evolution of living things through geologic time (genetic explanations, natural selection, mass extinctions, and classification of living things).
 The Infectious Disease and Protection of the Organism component of the course leads students to understand the way the body reacts to contamination (immune system, AIDS, and allergies).
-Finally, the course includes a study on Human Responsibilities in Health and Environmental Issues.
+Finally, the course includes a study in Human Responsibilities in Health and Environmental Issues.
 This course is taught in French.

 This advanced chorale course continues to develop skills introduced in previous chorale courses.
 In addition to proper vocal technique, further emphasis is placed on singing expressively, producing good choral tone, and sight-singing independently.
 Music is age-appropriate and chosen to challenge and inspire students, while encompassing a variety of styles.
 Students may elect to take Chorus 9 or Music 9.
 This course is taught in English.